 Seminar integrating psychological testing, counseling, and clinical research.
 Includes supervised laboratory experience in counseling and in integrating data involved in clinical cases.
 One two-hour seminar and one three-hour laboratory per week.
-Prerequisites: Psychology 151 and 152, or equivalents.
+Prerequisites: Psychology 151, 152, and 204.

 220. Human Relations in Industry (3) II